momtr/Grammars/README.md

 > "S": ["C P V , E .
 S .
 S", ""]

-and add "" to T:
+and add the empty symbol ("") to T:

 > this.t = ["if", ..., ""]